micans/pick/README.md

 ```

-## Examples of computing derived values
+## Examples of computing new columns

 In the example below the `<compute>` part (with name `doodle`) is `yam:bob,sub^1,add`.
 It does not start with
 either a colon, caret or comma.